BIOL275-MSUM/BIOL275-MSUM.github.io/lab-4.md

 2. Make your first commit:

-    1. In the Git tab, check the box next to the `*.Rproj` file to stage it for adding them the repository
+    1. In the Git tab, check the box next to the `*.Rproj` and `.gitignore` files to stage it for adding them the repository

     2. Click the "Commit" button